samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 *Nuisance Hazard (Levels 1–4)*

 Vicious vines are animated by magic.
 They often cling to doorways, archways, walls, and statuary.
-Until a vicious vine moves, there’s nothing to distinguish it from an inanimate vine.
+Until a vicious vine moves, there's nothing to distinguish it from an inanimate vine.

 Each vicious vine has AC 11; HP 16; and Immunity to Bludgeoning, Piercing, and Psychic damage.
 When a creature enters a space within 5 feet of the vine for the first time on a turn or starts its turn there, the vine tries to coil around that creature.
 The target must succeed on a DC 12 Dexterity saving throw or have the [Grappled](/sources/dnd/free-rules/rules-glossary#GrappledCondition) condition (escape DC 12).
-While Grappled in this way, the target takes 5 (1d10) Necrotic damage from the vine’s life-draining thorns at the start of each of the target’s turns.
+While Grappled in this way, the target takes 5 (1d10) Necrotic damage from the vine's life-draining thorns at the start of each of the target's turns.
 The vine can grapple only one creature at a time.

 As an [Influence](/sources/dnd/free-rules/rules-glossary#InfluenceAction) action, a character under the effect of a [Speak with Plants](/spells/2619069-speak-with-plants) spell or similar magic can try to persuade the vine to release its victim, doing so with a successful DC 10 Charisma ([Persuasion](/sources/dnd/free-rules/playing-the-game#Skills)) check.
-A creature released by the vine in this way won’t be attacked by that vine again for the next 24 hours.
+A creature released by the vine in this way won't be attacked by that vine again for the next 24 hours.

 ***At Higher Levels.*** You can scale the hazard for higher levels by increasing the Necrotic damage, the save DC, and the escape DC, as shown in the following table.